VGP/vgp-assembly/tutorials/DNAnexus_workflow_1.6_tutorial.md

 <br/>

 Look through the workflow to make sure all instances and inputs are configured correctly.
-Please check the following as it tend to be misconfigured: Under the `Unzip Track Reads` stage, the instance type should be set to `mem4_ssd1_x128`, unless something different is told to you in the training channel of Slack (for more information about memory and other instances in DNAnexus, click [here](https://github.com/VGP/vgp-assembly/blob/master/tutorials/docs_1.6/DNAnexus_instances.md)).
+Please check the following as it tends to be misconfigured: Under the `Unzip Track Reads` stage, the instance type should be set to `mem4_ssd1_x128`, unless something different is told to you in the training channel of Slack (for more information about memory and other instances in DNAnexus, click [here](https://github.com/VGP/vgp-assembly/blob/master/tutorials/docs_1.6/DNAnexus_instances.md)).

 Once the workflow is configured, select the `BAM Files` input under the `BAM to FASTA` stage.
 This will pop up a dialogue window to select input files.
 Select the _PacBio Sequel Reads_ from the `pacbio` folder as input (as a good practice, please always select the corresponding files by locating them in their respective folders).